Key Takeaways

 Final Thoughts

-Horse racing isn’t a sport that suddenly became data driven.
+Horse racing isn’t a sport that suddenly became data-driven.
 It was a long progression that took hundreds of years.
 But we managed to go from handwritten notebooks to technology that can analyze everything about the horse in a few seconds.

 All of this makes the sport safer, more predictable, and easier to manage.
 On top of that, no matter how much data you have, horse racing will still feel unpredictable, and that’s a good thing for the sport.